desaip24/portfolio/README.md

 # Portfolio
-It is a portfolio website of Parth Desai
+It is a portfolio website of Parth Desai.